33 Amazing Employee Appreciation Ideas [2021 Update]

 Do it privately-ish.
 No, not the executive lunchroom.
-That can be too intimidating for your employees’.
+That can be too intimidating for your employees.
 Avoid the cafeteria as it can be very distracting.
 This is a time to focus only on the people sitting before you.
 Clear your schedule for at least an hour.
 Get Chinese food somewhere.
-Take off your suit coat.
-And remember to turn your phone off.
+Take off your coat.
+Also, remember to turn your phone off.

-Coming together this way will help bring your employees’ closer to you and also boost their morale.
+Coming together this way will help bring your employees closer to you and boost the employee-employer relationship.